Take the Kids: Insectropolis

 INSECTROPOLIS ZOO: Features a bunch of live creepy crawlies (kept safely behind glass).
 Look for lizards and tarantulas and more.
 During scheduled presentations, the animals come out of their cages as they get discussed.
 And there’s time to actually touch them, which is a must-do, and a highlight of the entire place.
 If your children don't love petting the tarantula, cockroach and scorpion, they'll love being way too creeped out to do it!

-THE MUD TUBE: Billed as a the place where kids can "see a glimpse of what's happening underground," we kind of thought it was just a dark carpeted tunnel with nothing particularly special to look at.
+THE MUD TUBE: Billed as the place where kids can "see a glimpse of what's happening underground," its kind of like crawling around and pretending to be a bug.

-THE HIVE AIRPORT: It appears that this exhibit sometimes shows bees going to and from their hive via a clear pipe on the wall.
-When we were at Insectropolis, however (in winter), there were live bees in the hive, but there weren’t any live bees in the pipe system.
+THE HIVE AIRPORT: This exhibit sometimes shows bees going to and from their hive via a clear pipe on the wall.

 ROCK STATE PRISON: It’s is a tongue-in-cheek look at the "mass murderers" of the insect world where you can read about the "crimes" of different species.